onemoonsci/nmrfxprocessordocs/pages/02.gui/01.menus/docs.md

 In

 :    Zoom the display in (showing a smaller region of the spectrum).
+When the mouse pointer is over this icon you can use the scroll wheel (or scroll gesture on trackpad) to zoom in or out (Scroll control works the same on both the In and Out icons).

 Out

 :    Zoom the display out (showing more of the spectrum).
+When the mouse pointer is over this icon you can use the scroll wheel (or scroll gesture on trackpad) to zoom in or out (Scroll control works the same on both the In and Out icons).

 Auto